simatic-ax/actions/apax-pack/README.md

         uses: ./apax-pack # replace with the correct path or repository
         with:
           key: ${{ secrets.APAX_SIGNKEY }}
-          key-version-v2: "true"
           ignore-scripts: "false"
 ```

-## Failure Scenarios

-The action will fail under the following conditions:

-1. **Missing Key**: If the `key` parameter is not provided, the action will fail with an error message.
-2. **Invalid Key Version Usage**: If the `key-version-v2` flag is set to `true` without the `key` parameter, the action will fail with an error message.

-Ensure that the `key` parameter is provided, the `key-version-v2` flag is used correctly to avoid these failures.

 ---
 [Back to main page](../README.md)